RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 • Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.

-MIT, Brain and Cognitive Sciences, Cambridge, MA Apr.
-2018-present Researcher, AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool
+### Apr.2018-July.2022 Research project, AlphaTracker: A Multi-Animal Tracking and Behavioral Analysis Tool

+**Massachusetts Institute of Technology, Brain and Cognitive Sciences, Cambridge, MA**

 • Initiated and led the collaboration with a computer vision group to adapt multi-object tracking, pose estimation and unsupervised clustering algorithms for analyzing rodent social behavior.